Malakai Watene-Zelezniak

 Watene-Zelezniak briefly played rugby union for the New South Wales Country Eagles in the National Rugby Championship.

 Background

 Watene-Zelezniak was born in Sydney, New South Wales, Australia, and is of Māori, Tongan and Polish descent.
-At 2 years old he moved to Hamilton, New Zealand, and returned to Sydney at 9 years old.

 He played his junior rugby league for the St Clair Comets.
 He attended St. Dominic’s College, Penrith.

 Watene-Zelezniak is the great-grandson of former New Zealand rugby league captain and politician, Steve Watene.
 Watene-Zelezniak is a member of the Church of Jesus Christ of Latter-day Saints.
 Malakai is the older brother of the New Zealand Warriors winger Dallin Watene-Zelezniak.

 Playing career

 Early career

 Watene-Zelezniak played for the Penrith Panthers in the NYC from 2009 to 2011.

 In 2014, he joined the New South Wales Country Eagles of the National Rugby Championship.
 He played in four of their matches.

 Watene-Zelezniak returned to the Panthers during the 2015 season to play in their New South Wales Cup team.

 On 25 September 2015, Watene-Zelezniak was named in Tonga's preliminary train-on squad ahead of their 2017 World Cup qualifying match against the Cook Islands.

 He was selected to represent the New Zealand Māori in their match against the New Zealand Residents on 15 October 2016.